ziadhassan7/amam_job_seeker/README.md

 # amam_job_seeker

-Web Application with Adaptive Layout.
+* Web Application with Adaptive Layout.
-Upload user Cv, and fetch data from it.
+* Create Account and fetch profile data from your CV.

 # UI Showcase